data61/anonlink/docs/proposals/prop-0001-proposals.md

 when no progress is being made on a Proposal.

 A Proposal can also be `Rejected`.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.
-The `Withdrawn` `status is similar—it means that the author themselves has decided that the Proposal is actually a bad idea, or has accepted that a competing proposal is a better alternative.
+The `Withdrawn` status is similar — it means that the author themselves has decided that the Proposal is actually a bad idea, or has accepted that a competing proposal is a better alternative.

 When a Proposal is `Accepted`, `Rejected`, or `Withdrawn`, the status should be updated accordingly.
 In addition to